fonkgoku/base34-posts/.travis/source/about/index.md

 title: About
 date: 2017-05-20 13:24:40
 ---
 Hi!
-I'm Paul Csapak - Vienna based software developer.
+I'm Paul Csapak - Dubai based software developer.

-I have more than 5 years of active experience in building rich front-end experiences with a wide variety of tools, both CMS and modern JavaScript frameworks like Ember.js, Angular and React.
+I have more than 7 years of active experience in building rich front-end experiences with a wide variety of tools, CMS and modern JavaScript frameworks like Ember.js, Angular, Vue and React.
 Recently, I started applying Data Science and Machine Learning tools like PyTorch to financial data.

 This blog is my creative and educational outlet, to share my ideas.